parabix/parabix-devel-mirror/README-radicalgrep.md

 ## **Iteration 2: Radical Count & Grep Implementation**

-In the second iteration, Radical Grep takes actual Kangxi radical(s) as input (e.g. 子_ or 氵_子_).
+In the second iteration, Radical Grep can take Kangxi radical character(s) as input (e.g. 子_ or 氵_子_).
 It returns the sentence with the correspondings radicals marked in red text.
 Iteration 2 of Radical Grep can be run using the same input format as iteration 1.

 Another program, `Radical Count` was implemented in this iteration.
 The program and relevant documentation can be found [here](https://cs-git-research.cs.surrey.sfu.ca/cameron/parabix-devel/blob/delta-radicalgrep/tools/wc/radical_count/README-radicalcount.md "README-radical-count").

-## Iteration 2 Milestones
+## Changelog

 ### Radical Grep Version 2.1.0
 * Radical Grep takes the Kangxi radical indices (e.g. 85_85_ as 氵_氵_) as input.